Mayor of Los Angeles

-The mayor of Los Angeles is head of the executive branch of the government of Los Angeles and the chief executive of Los Angeles.
+The mayor of Los Angeles is the head of the executive branch of the government of Los Angeles and the chief executive of Los Angeles.
 The office is officially nonpartisan, a change made in the 1909 charter; previously, both the elections and the office were partisan.

-42 men and one woman have been mayor since 1850, when California became a state following the American conquest of California.
+Forty-two men and one woman have been mayor since 1850, when California became a state following the American conquest of California.
 Between 1781 and the conquest, Californios, or native-born residents of the Mexican territory, served as alcalde, equivalent to mayor.
-The current Mayor is Karen Bass, who was elected in November 17, 2022 and took office on December 12, 2022.
+The current mayor is Karen Bass, who was elected on November 17, 2022, and took office on December 12, 2022.

 History

 The office of Alcalde, the Mayor of El Pueblo de la Reina de los Ángeles, was established in 1781 and elected annually without the right to reelection for two years.
 In 1841, the office of alcalde was abolished, instead being replaced by two Jueces de Paz (Justice of the peace).
-In 1844, the office of alcalde was restored, but kept the two officials.
-When California was conquered and Los Angeles became under United States, the office name was changed to Mayor.
+In 1844, the office of alcalde was restored but kept the two officials.
+When California was conquered and Los Angeles came under the United States, the office name was changed to Mayor.

 Powers

 Los Angeles has a council form of government, giving the mayor the position of chief executive of the city.
 The mayor appoints general managers and commissioners, removes officials from city posts, and proposes a yearly budget.
 Most of the mayor's appointments and proposals are subject to approval by the City Council.
-The mayor also has the power to veto or to approve certain City Council actions, though the City Council can override the Mayor's veto with a two-thirds vote.
+The mayor also has the power to veto or approve certain City Council actions, though the City Council can override the Mayor's veto with a two-thirds vote.

-The organization of the mayor's office changes with administration, but is almost always governed by a chief of staff, deputy chief of staff, director of communications, and several deputy mayors.
+The organization of the mayor's office changes with each new administration, but is almost always governed by a chief of staff, deputy chief of staff, director of communications, and several deputy mayors.
 Each mayor organizes their office into different offices, usually containing the Los Angeles Housing Team, Los Angeles Business Team, International Trade Office, Mayor's Volunteer Corps, and Office of Immigrant Affairs, among other divisions.

 The mayor has an office in the Los Angeles City Hall and resides at the mayor's mansion, Getty House, located in Windsor Square.
 As of 2020, the mayor received a salary of $248,141.